 i.
 The State, SAFCA and RD 1000 have provided comments to the Corps on the 95% plans.
 We continue working with the Corps on key issues affecting design; particularly the proposed takes on properties with existing structures, the work near Pumping plant No. 6, relocate or design around WAPA tower, and the borrow source currently proposed from the former Brookfield property now owned by SAFCA.
 The 100% plans are to be delivered by the end of 2022 for review.

 ii.
 Critical issues include right of way acquisition (some which require relocations); WAPA tower (lead time for relocation more than a year); utility relocations and borrow source.
 Based on potential right of way acquisition and utility relocation delays, the Corps is revising their schedule to delay construction until 2025 with completion as late as 2027.
 SAFCA is trying to reduce the right of way acquisition time to allow construction to commence sooner.

 i.
 See notes above for Reach F as Reaches F and G are combined into a single design and construction contract.

 i.
-Construction activities continue to complete construction on E. Levee Road, landside patrol road, retaining walls and the seepage berm north of I-80.
+Construction at Reach H continues, including fence relocations, landside lower patrol road and I-80 berm.
 SAFCA continues acquisition of rights needed to complete patrol road and fence relocations.
-This project will likely continue into 2023 as these contract modifications are negotiated and rights of way acquired.
-East Levee Road is expected to re-opened the end of November.
+This project will continue through 2022 as these contract modifications are negotiated and rights of way acquired.

 For additional updates on the Natomas Levee Project go here and sign up for the Army Corps mailing list.